 Is Motor Club of Amercia a pyramid scheme?

 The answer is no.

-Pyramid schemes and MLM’s have a lot of things in common (full explanation), the most notable indicators being:
+Pyramid schemes and MLM’s have a lot of things in common (full explanation of MLMs and which ones are pyramid schemes), the most notable indicators being:

 - There being NO actual product.

 - There being/not being a product, but the price of it being priced beyond what’s considered fair.